 “Right now this country is hurting, this state of Georgia is hurting.
 So, what type of man would I be if I didn’t step up?” he explained.
 “I was in my home and I heard the Lord tell me this is what he’d prepared me to do. … Jesus Christ is going to Washington with me.”

 As Walker tag-teamed with pastors to gain applause and likely votes, these moments not only advanced his candidacy but also the cultural and political agendas of the ministers.
-And that’s why there’s another Walker church appearance we want to spend more time exploring.
+And that’s why there’s another Walker church appearance we need to spend more time exploring.

 Keep reading with a 7-day free trial